 Making a last will and testament in New York is more involved than just writing your wishes on paper.

-A for New York will include the below details.
+A last will and testament form for New York will include the below details.
 A free last will and testament template for New York should include the following:

 - Name of testator and date executed as official